DA0-DA0/dao-dao-indexer/k8s/README.md

-# DAO DAO Indexer Kubernetes Deployment
+# Argus Kubernetes Deployment

-This directory contains Kubernetes manifests for deploying the DAO DAO Indexer API.
+This directory contains Kubernetes manifests for deploying the Argus API.

 ## Prerequisites